Mcordova6/Cyclistic_case_study_analysis/README.md

  **6.** Three recommendations based on my analysis.

 ## Ask
-**Business Task:** It was concluded that annual members bring in more profit compared to casual riders; therefore, this analysis is being conducted to identify which factors to market in order to effectively convince casual riders into becoming annual members.
-I was provided with datasets consisting of customer information from the last 12 months and will be analyzing the components that differentiate members from casual riders.
+**Business Task:** It was concluded that annual members bring in more profit compared to casual riders; therefore, this analysis is being conducted to identify which factors to market in order to effectively convince casual riders to become annual members.
+I was provided with datasets consisting of customer information from the past 12 months and will be analyzing them to discover the components that differentiate members from casual riders.

 ## Prepare
 ### Dataset Information: